-While you should be compassionate to yourself when faced with an emotional situation like this, you must also consider the other person in the equation.
-By choosing to befriend/remain friends with your crush, who you have deep feelings for, you are dragging them into a rather artificial, unhealthy connection.
+While you should be compassionate to yourself when faced with an emotionally-demanding situation like this, you must also consider the other person in the equation.
+By choosing to befriend/remain friends with someone you have deep feelings for, you are selfishly dragging them into a rather artificial, unhealthy connection.

 They are deserving of close friends who wholly support them and their lifestyle, and you, unfortunately, do not qualify for this position.
 You will never truly be there for them when they need relationship advice, or a hug because they've failed a test, since you will be unable to hide the extent of your jealousy and desire.
-We shouldn't be attracted to our friends, really!
+We should not be strongly attracted to our friends.

 You will also be a suboptimal friend in many other ways, all stemming from the issue that you are infatuated with them.
-In some ways, you are hanging onto this "friendship" to be a bit opportunistic; it could even be said that you are acting slightly maliciously in trying to stay close to them.
-You aren't actually interested in hanging out with them platonically, you would hate to see them happily in a relationship.
+You are hanging onto this "friendship" to be a bit opportunistic, and may find yourself acting manipulatively to try and stop them pursuing anyone else.
+Regardless of your intentions, you aren't actually interested in connecting with them platonically and would hate to see them happily in a relationship.
 This is because a platonic friendship doesn't entail physical attraction or romantic feelings.